Purpose of the Sofia Internship Program

 F-1 Qualifications for WIL

-• F-1 students applying from abroad do not qualify for the Work Integrated Learning (WIL) at Sofia University.
-The initial F-1 student must successfully complete 3 academic quarters to receive CPT/Internship approval from the International office
+- F-1 students applying from abroad do not qualify for the Work Integrated Learning (WIL) at Sofia University.
+The initial F-1 student must successfully complete 3 academic quarters to receive CPT/Internship approval from the International Student Office

 CPT Approval Requirements for F-1 students: